 Another summer of disappointment would officially end for the Boston Red Sox ten days later.
-On the final day of the season, the team would finish with a demoralizing 72-90 record, good for ninth place, one-half game out of last place in the then ten-team American League.
+On the final day of the season, the team would finish with a demoralizing 72-90 record, good for ninth place, one-half game out of tenth place in the then ten-team American League.

 Not surprisingly, the Sox hadn’t had a winning season in a decade, and despite the presence of a handful of talented prospects emerging from Boston’s AAA squad in Toronto, a sparse crowd of downcast loyalists sat passively as the Olde Towne Team lost their final home game of the season to the California Angels.